furser1/WMAN/README.md

-CWMANet
+WMAN
 ==
 Description
 --
->CWNANet is an erratic noise attenuation method using DNN waveform attention.
+>WNANet is an erratic noise attenuation method using DNN waveform attention.

 Reference
 ==